itx-jd/Black-Hole-Extractor/Intructions/Intructions.md

      `app_version: "1.0"`

 3. **Firebase Rules**
-   - Set the Firebase rules to allow read access.
+   - Set the Firebase rules to allow read write access.
 Ensure the rules are configured appropriately to permit the required data access.

 4. **Troubleshooting**
    - If you encounter any issues during the Firebase setup, please refer to the provided screenshots for guidance.